samasthiti/samasthiti/_threeddesigns/sourab-rathore-ji.md

 ---
 **FACADE ELEVATION:**

 The house is of dimension 25 feet by 60 feet which is ground, first floor, second floor, and terrace floor having tower room only.
-The house was designed in modern style at a budget of 2,25,000/-.The elevation contains a balcony having a glass railing.
+The house elevation was designed in modern style at a budget of 2,25,000/-.The elevation contains a balcony having a glass railing.
 The material used on both sides of stone cladding and Sand dust plaster, and on the other side, there is a projected planter box that is on the terrace balcony, and the house has one main entrance and as 20 feet-wide shop in the front.
 Gate is full height Which is made of M.S. steel.

 **Plot size -** 25 Feet x 60 Feet